top of page

 Associations with 150 or more units must now:

-• Post key association records online (e.g., budgets, financial reports, meeting minutes, reserve studies).
+• Post key association records online, such as budgets, financial reports, meeting minutes, and reserve studies.

-• Allow password-protected access for owners to review these documents 24/7.
+• Provide password-protected access for owners, allowing them to review these documents 24/7.

-➡️ In Miami-Dade County, this requirement may apply to smaller associations as well, depending on local ordinances.
+➡️ In Miami-Dade County, smaller associations may also need to follow this requirement due to local ordinances.

 2. Stricter Penalties for Withholding Records

-Failure to provide access to records within the 10-business-day period now includes:
+Failure to provide access to records within a 10-business-day period now incurs:

-• Potential disciplinary action against board members or management companies.
+• Possible disciplinary action against board members or management companies.

-➡️ Miami-Dade has long enforced fines for delayed records requests, but HB 913 makes them uniform across the state.
+➡️ While Miami-Dade has long enforced fines for delayed records requests, HB 913 ensures uniformity across the state.

 3. Board Member Education & Certification